doodlewind/bumpover/README.md

 ## Contribution

 Issues and pull requests are welcomed!
-This project is still in its very early age, all kinds of help is precious and appreciated.
+This project is still in its very early age, all kinds of help are precious and appreciated.

 ## License